workshop-devhub/platform-engineering-101/README.md

 _Source manifest files for the tutorials can be found in this repository:
 [https://github.com/maarten-vandeperre/developer-hub-training-exercises](https://github.com/maarten-vandeperre/developer-hub-training-exercises),
-which can be cloned in your dev spaces environment._
+which can be cloned in your dev spaces environment.
+Be aware to change the default namespace 'demo-project' within these manifest files to your namespace._

 In order to do so, you can follow
 [this training exercise](https://developers.redhat.com/learn/deploying-and-troubleshooting-red-hat-developer-hub-openshift-practical-guide).